 Elsie Michie received her PhD from Yale in 1984 and came to LSU in 1988 after having taught at Tulane University and Swarthmore College.
 Her books include Outside the Pale: Cultural Exclusion, Gender Difference and the Victorian Woman Writer (Cornell 1993) and The Vulgar Question of Money: Heiresses Materialism and the Novel of Manners from Jane Austen to Henry James (Hopkins 2011).
-She is currently working on a book tentatively titled Trollopizing the Canon about France Trollope’s relation to canonical Victorian writers.
-She regularly teaches courses on the Brontës, Marriage Law and Literature, and Literary Criticism.
+She is currently working on a book tentatively titled Trollopizing the Canon about France Trollope’s relation to canonical Victorian writers and coediting an essay collection the marriage plot (Ohio State).
 She is the Executive Secretary for the North American Victorian Studies Association and a frequent faculty member at the Dickens Universe at the University of California Santa Cruz.

 “History After Waterloo: Margaret Oliphant Reads Walter Scott,” ELH 80.3 (Fall 2013): 897-916.

 “Rich Woman, Poor Woman: Towards an Anthropology of the Nineteenth-Century Marriage Plot,” PMLA 124:2 (March 2009): 421-36.